Turkey rhubarb is a climbing or creeping plant with arrow-shaped leaves and small nuts with papery wings. It smothers and outcompetes native plants.

-Turkey rhubarb grows in all coastal regions in NSW and in the Northern Tablelands.
+Turkey rhubarb grows in the Northern Tablelands and all coastal regions of NSW.

 It is native to southern Africa.

-This plant reproduces vegetatively by tubers and rhizomes.
-These are spread by water, moving contaminated soil and by people dumping garden waste.
+Turkey rhubarb reproduces from tubers and rhizomes, which are spread by water, in contaminated soil and by people dumping garden waste

 Muyt, A. (2001).
 Bush invaders of South-East Australia: a guide to the identification and control of environmental weeds found in South-East Australia.
 RG and FJ Richardson.